GameServersHub-LLC/Knowledgebase/docs/path-of-titans/setup/path-of-titans-webhook-config.md

 This records messages sent by a player in the game chat.

+### PlayerProfanity

+This records instances of a player using profanity in the game chat.

 ### PlayerHack

 This logs suspected or confirmed instances of a player using hacks or cheats and reports on high ping.